Foorcee/ViaBoundingBox/README.md

 MIT License, see LICENSE for more details.

-Special thanks to all our [Contributors](https://github.com/ForceUpdate1/ViaBoundingBox/graphs/contributors)
+Special thanks to all our [Contributors](https://github.com/ForceUpdate1/ViaBoundingBox/graphs/contributors) and @Gerrygames